 Pro Tip: Make these into biscuit sandwiches!
 Split them open and add turkey and cheese, tunafish, pimento cheese, or whatever you fancy.

 Put your spiralizer to good use for lunch!
 What makes this meal great for lunch meal prep is that you can toss the raw spiralized yellow squash noodles together with the pesto the night before, and the next day at lunch their texture will be al dente.
-Yellow squash is a bit sturdier than zucchini, which is why I love making spiralized yellow squash “noodles”!
-And if you want to up the protein, pack leftover grilled chicken or steak.
+Yellow squash is a bit sturdier than zucchini, which is why I love making spiralized yellow squash “noodles”.

 Pro Tip: Pack the cheese separately and add it right before serving.